grenaud/schmutzi/README.md

         ./contDeam.pl  --library double --out outputdir/sim testdata/simulation.bam

-This will produce the files:
+This will produce the following files:

         outputdir/[out].cont.pdf	Plot of the posterior probability for contamination based on deamination outputdir/[out].cont.est      Estimate for contamination based on deamination